trowski/fiber-rfc/rfc.md

 For people who are familiar with using promises and await/yield to achieve writing asynchronous code, the problem can be expressed as: "Once one function returns a promise somewhere in your call stack, the entire call stack needs to return a promise because the result of the call cannot be known until the promise is resolved."

-This RFC seeks to eliminate the distiction between synchronous and asynchronous functions by allowing functions to be interruptible without polluting the entire call stack.
+This RFC seeks to eliminate the distinction between synchronous and asynchronous functions by allowing functions to be interruptible without polluting the entire call stack.
 This would be achieved by:

  * Adding support for [Fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)) to PHP.
  * Adding `Fiber`, `ReflectionFiber`, and `ReflectionFiberScheduler` classes, and an interface `FiberScheduler`.